flynx/features.js/README.md

 #### `<feature-set>.gvGraph(..)`

-Get a [Graphvis](https://graphviz.org/) graph spec for the feature dependency graph.
+Generate a [Graphvis] graph spec for the feature dependency graph.

 <!-- XXX -->